getcoveredllc/Public-API-Docs/source/index.html.md

 # Introduction

-Welcome to the **Get Covered** API Documentation page.
+Welcome to the **Get Covered** Residential Policy API Documentation page.
 The following sections will detail the process and options required to bind a policy for users on an external service.
 In order to proceed you will need an **Access Token** provided by **Get Covered**.

 All requests accept JSON and respond in kind.
 Most endpoints are RESTful, although a few outliers do exist and are detailed in the sections below.